C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 27	static constexpr std::array<double, DIM> BuoyancyDirection = {0.0, 1.0}; // defined for 2D simulations, use {0.0, 0.0, 1.0} for 3D
 ```
 and a different definition of the temporal derivative corresponding to the following equation
-This code corresponds to the definition of the following equation
 ```math
 \frac{d \vec{x}}{dt} = \vec{u} \left ( \vec{x}, t \right ) + V_{\mathrm{buoyancy}} \vec{z} \, \mathrm{,}
 ```
 with $V_{\mathrm{buoyancy}}$ the buoyancy induced velocity of the particle and $\vec{z}$ the vertical.

-OK, now our buoyant particles are setup.
+Now our buoyant particles are setup.
 Now that we know how to do, let's just add inertial particles to the simulation just for fun.

 ```sh
 $ cd ..